Eclipsedclaw/GRAMS/README.md

 > conda install ROOT

 ## Install GEANT4
-do not reinstall cmake when you finish set up geant4 which will cause error
+do not reinstall cmake when you finish set up geant4 which will cause error.
-> brew install cmake qt #do not reinstall cmake when you finish set up geant4 which will cause error
+> brew install cmake qt5
 >
 > sudo mkdir /opt/geant4
 >